 The signs for each platform have detailed information in English and Japanese

-Train departure times and tracks numbers are also clearly displayed and these alternate between Japanese and English.
+Train departure times and track numbers are also clearly displayed and these alternate between Japanese and English.

 Departures displays alternate between Japanese and English